urbanadventurer/Android-PIN-Bruteforce/README.md

 Developed by Andrew Horton (urbanadventurer).

-The optimised PIN list is from Justin Engler & Paul Vines from Senior Security Engineer, iSEC Partners and was used in their Defcon talk, [Electromechanical PIN Cracking with Robotic Reconfigurable Button Basher (and C3BO).](https://www.defcon.org/html/defcon-21/dc-21-speakers.html#Engler).
+The optimised PIN list is from Justin Engler (@justinengler) & Paul Vines from Senior Security Engineer, iSEC Partners and was used in their Defcon talk, [Electromechanical PIN Cracking with Robotic Reconfigurable Button Basher (and C3BO).](https://www.defcon.org/html/defcon-21/dc-21-speakers.html#Engler).

 The Top 20 PINs is from [DataGenetics PIN analysis](https://datagenetics.com/blog/september32012/index.html)